-On Pocomoke State Forest, four (4) "POTENTIAL" Old Growth Management Zones have been identified.
-These four management zones cover a total of 6,332 acres of that amount 4,624 acres are on Pocomoke State Forest, the rest of the acreage falls on Shad Landing State Park, the Pocomoke River Wildlife Management Area, and Chesapeake Forest Lands.
+On Pocomoke State Forest, four (4) "candidate" Old Growth Ecosystem Management Areas have been identified.
+These four candidate old growth management areas cover a total of 6,332 acres.
+Of that amount 4,624 acres are on Pocomoke State Forest, the rest of the acreage falls on Shad Landing State Park, the Pocomoke River Wildlife Management Area, and Chesapeake Forest Lands.
 Further field studies by the Forest Service and Wildlife & Heritage Service will be carried out to determine if areas of "nearly old growth forest" within these zones exist.
 Once the nearly old growth areas have been identified, they will be inventoried, mapped, and buffered per the requirements of the "Management Guidelines for the Conservation and Protection of Old-Growth Forests."
-(Appendix H) Once identified and mapped, nearly old growth forest will become part of the High Conservation Value Forest (HCVF) layer per FSC Principle 9 under High Conservation Value (HCV) #3.
+(See Appendix H) Once identified and mapped, nearly old growth forest will become part of the High Conservation Value Forest (HCVF) layer per FSC Principle 9 under High Conservation Value (HCV) #3.
 These are forest areas that are in or contain rare, threatened, or endangered ecosystems.
 This includes: old growth, roadless areas greater than 500 acres or that have unique attributes, and primary forests.